Neotys-Labs/Database-Advanced-Actions/README.md

 End of each block should end with ;#  ( Ex:-     END;#)

 #### Rule2
+The file should be encoded with the default charset of the platform.

 Better not  to use notepad++ for formatting PLSQL file.
 Use notepad & while saving  select “save type=all files (*.*)”   and Encoding=ANSI.